Washington

 For Businesses Operating in Washington

 Step 1: Assess MHMDA Applicability.
-Determine whether your business collects any data that could be considered consumer health data under the MHMDA broad definition.
-Remember that location data, biometric data, and inferred health information all qualify.
+Determine whether your business collects any data that could be considered consumer health data under the MHMDA's broad definition.
+Location data, biometric data, and inferred health information all qualify.
+The Uncle Ike's lawsuit illustrates that cannabis retailers, medical appointment schedulers, and any business tracking health-adjacent purchases face real exposure.

 Step 2: Implement Dual Consent.
 If the MHMDA applies, implement separate consent mechanisms for collecting and sharing consumer health data.
 General privacy policy acceptance is insufficient.

 Step 3: Publish a Health Data Privacy Policy.
-If you collect consumer health data, publish a dedicated privacy policy that meets the MHMDA specific disclosure requirements.
+If you collect consumer health data, publish a dedicated privacy policy meeting the MHMDA's specific disclosure requirements.

 Step 4: Review Biometric Practices.
 If your business uses fingerprints, facial recognition, iris scans, or other biometric identifiers for commercial purposes, ensure you are providing notice and obtaining consent under RCW 19.375.

 Step 5: Update Breach Response Plans.
-Ensure your incident response plan accounts for Washington 30-day AG notification requirement when 500 or more residents are affected.
+Ensure your incident response plan accounts for Washington's 30-day AG notification requirement when 500 or more residents are affected.

 Step 6: Avoid Geofencing Near Healthcare Facilities.
 If your business uses location-based targeting, ensure no geofences are set within 2,000 feet of any facility providing in-person healthcare services in Washington.